Kunald199/Question-Answering-CSCE-798-Directed-Study/README.md

 For executing the file, download a zip in your local computer and execute the program in cmd/terminal

 To execute QAText run the command

-python app1.py
+Make sure your current working directory is QAText python app1.py

 Copy paste the localhost link from the terminal/cmd and open it on your browser